The Chase Sapphire Preferred® Card is one of the most popular credit cards on the market and has been for several years.

 Authorized user accounts can be removed from your personal credit reports by asking Chase to reach out to the 3 credit bureaus (Equifax, Experian, and TransUnion) and remove them if you are no longer an authorized user.

-You might be wondering what exactly 60,000 Ultimate Rewards points can really get you.
-With several airline and hotel partners, you have tons of options to redeem Ultimate Rewards points.
+You might be wondering what Ultimate Rewards points can really get you.
+With several airline and hotel partners, you have lots of options to redeem Ultimate Rewards points.

-Here are 9 great ways you can use your first 60,000 points so you can start traveling right away!
+Here are some great ways you can use your Ultimate Rewards points so you can start traveling right away!

 For many, a dream trip to Hawaii often feels out of reach because of expensive cash tickets for flights.
 However, you can transfer Ultimate Rewards points to Singapore Airlines’ KrisFlyer program to book 2 economy class award tickets to Hawaii on Alaska Airlines.